 allows for a cubic fit trend that differs by site.
 For a practical example, Dee et al. (2016) examined the effects of biodiversity on fisheries yields using Large Marine Ecosystems (LMEs) as spatial units of replication followed through time; they controlled for spatio-temporal omitted variables via squared temporal trends that varied by LME using squared per-LME trends as well as LME fixed effects for intercepts in addition to multiple observed confounders.
 Similar approaches can likely be taken with site-specific Generalized Additive Models (GAMs) (Wood et al. DATE).
 Smoothing terms in GAMs, however, are fit in the same manner as random effects, leading to concerns about violating the random effects assumption.
 Residuals from site-specific GAM effects could be an alternate way to handle spatio-temporal OVB, however, by assigning all variation to the GAM, we risk throwing out some of the signal of casual drivers.

 We urge caution when dealing with spatio-temporal omitted variables, and careful use of causal diagrams to ensure that we are controlling for a confounder without throwing out the signal of a real driver.
-For more on this tricky class of problem and approaches outside of the scope of this paper, (see Ferraro & Hauner, Athey and Imbens, Oster).
+For more on this tricky class of problem and approaches outside of the scope of this paper (see Ferraro & Hauner, Athey and Imbens, Oster).

+Finally, … If the omitted variable and the driver of interest vary at exactly the same scale, it might not be possible to control for OVB for this particular driver, and a researcher would have to fall back on measuring the omitted variable or conducting experiments.
+Otherwise, “nothing to be done” (Beckett 1953).

 Discussion

-We hope that our introduction to thinking about statistical models with omitted variables using a causal diagram has shown that, through thinking carefully about biological systems, we have a solid set of methods - from study design to analytic techniques - for coping with omitted variable bias and producing causally valid inferences from observational data.
+We hope that our introduction to statistical designs to identify and address omitted variables using a causal diagram has shown that, through thinking carefully about biological systems, we can draw on a solid set of existing methods - from study design to analytic techniques - for coping with omitted variable bias and producing causally valid inferences from observational data.
 The techniques for reducing omitted variable bias are well within the standard statistical toolbox of most modern ecologists.
 And the results, as seen in at least this one toy example, can be profound for our ability to understand biological systems.

 Further, we hope that in coming to understand the models presented here for dealing with OVB due to spatial or temporal confounders, Ecologists are able to see that this is a highly generalizable approach.
 Many types of clusters in a study could have omitted variables lurking around the corner.
 With a large enough sample size, however, models can be structured to accommodate multiple different types of clusters representing different suites of omitted variables quite simply as long as they are additive.
 While we have talked of sites and years, consider small-scale studies with cohort effects, individual effects, or lower levels.
 Consider larger-scale studies with not just sites and years but regions and decades.
 The framework remains the same, and the potential sources of OVB should reveal themselves through initial causal diagrams.